Skip to main content

 The IT recycling industry has a trust problem.
 Too many companies accept equipment and then do the bare minimum — or worse.
 We operate with full visibility because we believe that’s what businesses deserve when they hand over their hardware.

 If you have old IT equipment sitting in a closet, a storage room, or a data center that’s overdue for a refresh, we’d love to come pick it up.
 No cost, no hassle, and now you know exactly where it goes.
+See our services overview for more on what we handle, or read our post on refurbishment vs. recycling to understand why reuse is better than raw material recycling.

 Schedule a free pickup in the Dallas-Fort Worth area →